 When my grandmother was 95 years old, she lived in an assisted living facility several hours away (though in the same town as one of her children, my uncle).
-We had always seen each other several times a year – usually Easter, Thanksgiving and Christmas, if nothing else.
-As she grew older, it became more […]Continue reading →
+We had always seen each other several times a year –… Read more >

 The holiday season should be the season of togetherness, of warmth and closeness and simple joys.
 Instead, we find ourselves rushing around to buy things to eat, things to decorate with, things to give away.
 We believe we must live up to expectations – society’s, our family’s, our own.
 We feel stressed and anxious, irritated and worn out, from our trips to stores jammed full with other shoppers.
 We buy our holidays, plain and simple.

 It doesn’t have to be that way (even if the television is screaming that it does).

 Our communities are desperately fragmented.
 So often, even when we’re surrounded by others, by friends and co-workers, by family and loved ones, we perceive ourselves as very alone.
 Because of this, we’ve begun to feel more and more alienated in the world.
 Even when we’re surrounded by so many other humans with the same fears and doubts, the same joys and hopes that we have, we keep to ourselves.
 We never discover that others are much like we are.